How to uplift non-maximal gauged supergravities: Construction of an uplift

 via the relation

-The subscript $\mathcal{E}$ reminds us that the specific embedding might depend on the choice of solution to the section constraints $\mathcal{E}$.
-Indeed, for a given class of solution to the section constraints all the embeddings of $\GL(d')_\mathcal{E}$ in $\EdR$ are conjugate to one another but not strictly identical.
+The subscript $\mathcal{E}$ reminds us that the specific embedding might depend on the choice of solution to the section constraint $\mathcal{E}$.
+Indeed, for a given class of solutions to the section constraint all the embeddings of $\GL(d')_\mathcal{E}$ in $\EdR$ are conjugate to one another but not strictly identical.
 Embedding $\mathring{e}$ in $\GL(d')$ and then in $\GL(d')_\mathcal{E}$ we obtain its embedding in $\Ed$.

-We also the define another relevant subgroup of $\EdR$, the stabiliser of $\mathcal{E}$:
+We also define another relevant subgroup of $\EdR$, the stabiliser of $\mathcal{E}$:

 Using the supergravity dictionary, this group encodes the contributions of the fluxes to the generalised frame (and that of the axio-dilaton matrix in the type IIB case).
 This group also contains the trombone symmetry of maximal supergravities.
 The action by conjugation of $\GL(d')_\mathcal{E}$ closes on $\mathcal{S}_\mathcal{E}$.